Soojin-Lee0819/connectionsLab/Project1/Readme.md

 <br><br>

-On Week1, I created a simple wireframe focusing on how user would put input, and how the data would be visualized.
+On Week1, I created a simple wireframe focusing on how user input, and how the data would be visualized as an output.
 On top, there is a title, description, and an input section where users can enter names.
 Below is a canvas where the data about the names are visuallized.

 ### Wireframe Week 2
 <img src="images/wireframe2.jpg" width="600">